Visiting Mono Lake? Here’s everything you need to know.

 - Be sure to check the webcam to see the weather beforehand.

-- You’ll find a large parking lot available and a short and easy hike to the lakeshore.
+- You’ll find a large parking lot available at South Tufa and a 1-mile, easy hike to the lakeshore.

 - When visiting Mono Lake, the best time is sunrise or sunset.